onemoreangle/php-marshaller/README.md

     public string $property2;
 }
 ```
-When you serialize using the above class as follows:
+When you serialize an instance of the above class as follows:

 ```php
 use OneMoreAngle\Marshaller\Api\Json;